yijia2413/awesome-kafka-docker/README.md

 sh test.sh c
 ```

+Also, you can have a try with Python Kafka API.

 ## Features
 * auto create topic when consuming or producing, default partition is 1
 * alpine java8, very small image, easy to scale out
+* remote kafka connection

 ## TODO
 - [ ] Docker Swarm